bioconda/bioconda-docs/source/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst

 Hopefully, if everything worked correctly the first time, we should have a successful build and we can proceed with submitting to bioconda.
-If something goes wrong, see [part 3 of this guide](debugging-bioconda-build-quickguide) on debugging the Bioconda builds.
+If something goes wrong, see :doc:`/tutorials/2024-debugging-bioinformatic-software-to-bioconda` on debugging the Bioconda builds.

 Regardless, in both local build approaches, these commands will dump a huge amount of output to the terminal, and if it fails, we'll have to trawl through it to debug it.